danazzesci/intelligent-cybersecurity-engine-reference-architecture/docs/pedagogy/content/part-i-genesis-of-ice-ra.md

 <a id="bounded-ai"></a>
 ## 8. The Proper, Bounded Role of AI

+At this point, the design intent becomes explicit.

 Everything described so far could be discovered without AI.
+What fails in practice is **scale, continuity, and memory**.
+Beliefs change slowly, environments change constantly, and organizations lose the thread between intent and evidence over time.

 AI matters because it makes belief testing systematic and scalable by:
 - Reasoning across many configurations and tests
+- Preserving linkage between belief, control, and outcome
-- Recognizing repeated assumption failures
+- Recognizing repeated assumption failures as environments evolve
-- Highlighting where belief overreaches evidence

 Critically:
 - AI does not decide policy
 - AI does not enforce controls
 - AI does not redefine risk

-AI evaluates whether what we think is true is actually supported by evidence.
+AI evaluates whether what we think is true is actually supported by evidence, and returns that assessment to human decision-makers.

 [Back to Table of Contents](#toc)